nfsrun/assignment3_3/README.md

 # assignment3_3: Adding Big Integers
 ## Created By Kevin Tran
-## Finished Version: 1.00 - 06/11/2017
+## Finished Version: 1.01 - 06/11/2017
 ## CS300 - Assignment 3
 ## Professor Fatma Serce

 ### Description
-This assignment contains the base LinkedStack.h code, Validator.h, and Launcher.h classes that form the console program to add big integer numbers together.
-The number calcaulations store individual numbers in a LinkedStack.
-It is processed by a method in validator that also ensures that inputs are valid.
-LinkedStacks are then popped simultaneously and added together to yield a calculated integer.
-The integer is then modulated and all tens places are moved as if adding integers by hand and will yield the answer as a string.
+This assignment contains the base LinkedStack.h code to formulate a LinkedStack for any object type.
+It is a LinkedList that behaves as if it was a Stack.
+A main.cpp class is included to demonstrate testing of the LinkedStack class.
+Just uncomment the method to use it.
+This version of LinkedStack will be used in the next two parts of the assignment.

 ### Version Log
 ## 1.00 -- Initial Commit.
+## 1.01 -- Updated LinkedStack.h.

 ### Clarifications on Instructions
 #### As of 11/06/2017